komsan-k/model-answers-to-chapter-exercise/chapter-1/README.md

-# Answers to Chapter 1 Exercises
+# Model Answers for Chapter 1
+---

 1. **Combinational logic** produces outputs based solely on current inputs (e.g., adders, multiplexers), while **sequential logic** uses memory elements and depends on both current inputs and past states (e.g., flip-flops, counters).
 2. **HDLs (Hardware Description Languages)** like Verilog and VHDL describe the structure and behavior of digital circuits.
 They are essential for simulation, synthesis, and implementation of complex digital systems.